Dunks1980/inline.svg/README_NPM.md

 inlinesvg('.svg');
 ```
 <br />
 Click the Anchor tag, if it opens the svg it should have no issue rendering to the DOM.
-Works in IE11.